kelset/Diurnalis/Wearable Tech Show 2016/vogler.md

 Going on with more predictions:
 - Screen
-    The in-car screens will eexpand and will finally take center stage, ven replacing the steering wheel
+    The in-car screens will expand and will finally take center stage, even replacing the steering wheel
 - Platform
-    It will develop from a pur edriving device to a service platform with driving functionalities
+    It will develop from a pure driving device to a service platform with driving functionalities
 - Yield On Services
-    THe revenues from srvices and utilization will add to or ven replac large parts of the sales revenues of the car
+    THe revenues from services and utilization will add to or even replace large parts of the sales revenues of the car
 - App Store
-    Needs an app store filled with useful apps for delivering added value for end user
+    Needs an app store filled with useful apps for delivering added value for end-user
 - Custom
     It's a technological standard platform which can v individualized
 - Adopt
-    It will happen as for smartphone, people won't belieb until they try it.
+    It will happen as for smartphone, people won't believe until they try it.

 A car will be more or less a peripheral device for your smartphone: and probably they'll share the same app store.